kubernetes/enhancements/keps/sig-storage/6011-controller-get-node-info/README.md

 ### Upgrade / Downgrade Strategy

-**Upgrade**: Controller-first.
+**Upgrade**: Control-plane-first.
 Enable the feature gate on kube-apiserver, upgrade external-attacher (with feature gate enabled), then upgrade nodes incrementally.
 The controller is ready to process `DriverRegistrations` entries before nodes start producing them.
 No coordination beyond ordering is required.

 **Downgrade**: Reverse order.
-Downgrade nodes first (they revert to the default `NodeGetInfo` flow), then downgrade external-attacher.
+Downgrade nodes first (they revert to the node-only flow and clear the new field), then downgrade external-attacher and kube-apiserver.
 Existing `CSINode` objects remain valid throughout.

+Directly downgrade from a feature-enabled deployment to a version that does not understand the new field is not supported.
+Disable the feature-gate first, then downgrade.

 ### Version Skew Strategy